thiago4go/dapr-workshop/docs/challenge-1/python.md

     return jsonify({'success': False, 'message': 'Missing order id'}), 404
 ```

-To save the event we generate a new order UUID and set a new event: _Sent to Kitchen_.
-We will use these events during the next challenges.
+To save the event a new order UUID is generated and a new event _Sent to Kitchen_ is set.
+These events will be used during the next challenges.

 ## Running the application